42 Free and Cheap Things to do in Seattle, Washington

 Kayaking on Lake Union, Seattle, Washington

-Picnic at Gas Works Park
+Picnic with a view at Gas Works Park

 Walking up Kite Hill, Gas Works Park, Seattle